ShareIt-project/DataChannel-polyfill/README.md

 3. there's no third step! :-)

-There's also a (public) backend server at wss://datachannel-polyfill.jit.su that you can use (just for testing purposes, please :-) ).
+There's also a (public) backend server that you can use at wss://datachannel-polyfill.nodejitsu.com (just for testing purposes please, the bandwidth is high, but not infinite :-) ).

 How to test it
 --------------